natanaelalmeida/ceptron-mov/README.md

 Demonstration on youtube: :tv: https://www.youtube.com/watch?v=CSnNmrJZ-oU&t=4s

-obs: The results spoken in the video are in Portuguese (pt-BR).
+**obs**: The results spoken in the video are in Portuguese (pt-BR).
 The labels of movements in the dataset as well.

 ## Table of Contents